yuanqing/revver/README.md

 `opts` is an object literal that takes the following keys:
 - `filename` &mdash; The name of the manifest file.
 Defaults to `manifest.json`.
-- `clean` &mdash; Set to `false` to pass all files down the stream (rather than discarding them).
+- `clean` &mdash; Set to `false` to pass all files through the stream (rather than dropping them).
 Defaults to `true`.

 ### revver.interpolate()

 Returns a through stream.
-Interpolate revved paths in the manifest into the `file.contents` of each file in the stream.
+Interpolate revved paths into the `file.contents` of each file piped into the stream.
 Modify the behavior of this method via `opts.interpolateRegex` and `opts.interpolateCallback` ([specified in the constructor](#var-revver--new-revveropts)).

 ### revver.getHashes([prefix])